We're here to make life easier. See our Erectile Dysfunction Treatments

 • Vaginal bleeding and pain – this is uncommon

-Risks of the coil
+Risks of an IUD

 Sometimes, your coil might move or come out altogether from your womb.
 You may be able to tell that this has happened if you can’t feel the threads that hang from the bottom of the device.